 To help prevent oral cancer, we recommend more than just visiting our office for screenings.
 Avoiding all tobacco products and drinking alcohol in moderation is highly suggested.
 Smoking and vaping of any kind can increase your risks of oral cancer.
 Eating well-balanced, healthy meals are best for your health.
 Likewise, avoiding direct sun exposure and wearing UV-blocking skin and lip treatments can help reduce your risk of oral cancer.

-For more information about oral cancer screenings in Worcester, MA, or to schedule your next exam with our dentist near you, call us today.
+For more information about oral cancer screenings in Worcester, MA, or to schedule your next exam with our dentist in Worcester, MA, call us today.
 Early detection can dramatically improve successful cancer treatment.